 Literature Approval Request Form

 The evaluation committee appreciates it when teachers request that we analyze to determine the literary merit of a book so that it might be approved for whole class use in our schools.
 The best written, most powerful literature ought to be in the hands of our teachers and students.
 Please complete this form to request that we schedule a time to read and review this with our current committee.
 We will contact you regarding our current timeframes so you’ll have an idea of what/when to expect.
-Our current list of approved books may be found below.
-Please make sure your request is not a book we’ve already reviewed within the last three years, or perhaps have even approved for use.
+Our current list of approved books is linked below.

 Free ACT Practice Websites: